Clywedog Reservoir: Operation

-The dam operating plant runs self-sufficiently from a 500 kW hydro-electric turbine.
+Recreation

 The area around Clywedog dam is now a popular leisure destination offering scenic walks and wildlife watching.
 At the base of the dam lies the ruins of the Bryntail lead mine.
 In 2005 Natural Resources Wales installed an osprey nest platform near the reservoir.
-The nest has been in use by breeding ospreys since 2014; by the end of 2019, 15 osprey chicks had been raised on the site.
+The nest has been in use by breeding ospreys since 2014; by the end of 2022, 22 osprey chicks had been raised on the site.
 A web camera was installed in 2020 enabling video of the nest to be viewed online.
 A trout fishery operates on the reservoir.